 Santa Cruz – A laidback town known for the Santa Cruz Beach Boardwalk – an amusement park that is also a historical site.
 If you’re heading to Monterey, a longer but more scenic route by the coast passes through this town.

 Monterey – A town that has featured prominently in John Steinbeck’s novels, it has a couple of family-oriented attractions such as the Monterey Aquarium and the scenic 17-mile drive.
 Complete the trip by also heading to neighboring Carmel.
+You can book a day tour here.

 Where to Stay in San Francisco